From the army to anthropology: Postdoc’s path to peace-and-justice research has been a journey

 In his home country of Bangladesh, Khan was an army officer stationed along the Myanmar border.
 He served as a United Nations peacekeeper in the Democratic Republic of the Congo during the country’s historic 2006 election — its first free election in 40-plus years.
 Khan’s academic career has included graduate studies and teaching positions in the United Kingdom, Belgium, and the United States.

-“I was always a peacemaker in my mind, but it took this journey for me to come to anthropology and peace-and-justice studies,” said Khan, who earned his Ph.D. in peace studies and anthropology from Notre Dame in 2023 and is now a postdoctoral teaching scholar at the Center for Social Concerns.
+“I was always a peacemaker in my mind, but it took this journey for me to come to anthropology and peace-and-justice studies,” said Khan, who earned his Ph.D. in peace studies and anthropology from Notre Dame in 2023 and is now a postdoctoral teaching scholar at the Institute for Social Concerns.

 The spark for Khan’s journey came from encounters he had with Rohingya refugees while he was serving in Bangladesh’s Border Guard more than 15 years ago.
 He saw members of the Muslim minority group fleeing persecution in Myanmar and moving in huge numbers across the border into Bangladesh.
 Back then, two large UNHCR refugee camps for the Rohingya were in the area that Khan was responsible for as a major with the Border Guard.